-What is a measure in music?
+What is a measure (bar) in music?
+A beginner's guide to music notation

 Without further ado, let’s dive into today’s topic!
 Be sure to have your music notation software ready so you can practice and apply everything we cover.